LogFlames/DD2391-project/README.md

 This is a project perfomed as part of the DD2391 Cybersecurity Overview course at KTH Royal Institute of Technology in Stockholm, Sweden.
 It explores and tries to perform a proof-of-concept of the CVE knows as FREAK.
 To do this we perform 4 distinct steps:
 * Setup and explore ways to perform man-in-the-middle attacks to proxy a server.
 Implement a proof-of-concept for DNS Cache Poisoning.
 * Research, explore and successfully abuse a bug in SSL 1.0.1f to make the key negotiation use an RSA export key (of limited size due to USA encryption export restrictions)
 * Explore fast prime factorization methods, implement algorithms to perform factorization of large primes.
-Implementing an interface to work on RSA keys and get the private key from the public key.
+In particular, the Quadratic Sieve is implemented due to the theoretical and implementation complexity of the GNFS, and the costs of running it.
+A simple interface is implemented to work on RSA keys and get the private key from the public key.
 * Use the private key to finish the handshake using the smaller RSA key, making the proxy's interference in the key negotiation invisible to the server and client, and listen to all subsequent encrypted traffic.

 ## Technical documentation